Sydney protection zones

 Download the zone coordinates as a shape file.

-Activities we ban in the Sydney protection zones
+Activities we prohibit in the Sydney protection zones

 It is illegal to: